DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 ## Set tracking consent (GDPR compliance)

-To be compliant with the GDPR regulation, the Flutter RUM SDK requires the tracking consent value at initialization.
+In order to be compliant with the GDPR regulation, the Flutter RUM SDK requires the tracking consent value at initialization.

 The `trackingConsent` setting can be one of the following values: